habakukhain/habakukhain.github.io/menu/open_questions.md

 Both stories seem to agree nicely with the hypothesis that easier release of neurotransmitter improves cognitive function, but they are far from establishing a realistic model or even showing convincingly that increased release probability is indeed the only explanation for these observations.

 Next to the fact that these findings are not conclusive, I am also uncertain how they fit into a [critical brain model](https://en.wikipedia.org/wiki/Critical_brain_hypothesis), since just randomly increasing release probability should bring the brain closer to criticality, resulting in seizures.
-This is the same line of thinking leading to the use [Ca<sub>v</sub> 2.1 inhibitors](https://en.wikipedia.org/wiki/Gabapentin#Pharmacodynamics)  as anti-seizure medication.
+This is the same line of thinking leading to the use of [Ca<sub>v</sub> 2.1 inhibitors](https://en.wikipedia.org/wiki/Gabapentin#Pharmacodynamics)  as anti-seizure medication.

 I'd be really interested to read more about this.
 If you come across any technical articles describing similar effects or have any idea, how to test this in an experimental way, please contact me.